 How is Puppy organized?

 The community is marked by openness and flexibility, and gets organized around goals.
-Barry Kauler is traditionally the chief developer who leads the development of official releases, the latest being version 4.3.1.
-Community Editions (official CE versions) are created by teams, the latest being version 5.1.1, and before this, version 4.2.1.
+Barry Kauler is the founder and chief developer who leads the development of official releases.
+More recently, Community Editions (called "CE" versions) are created by teams.
 Projects are run by individuals or groups and posted/discussed in the Forum.

 Who owns Puppy?